-When scoring indicators with a specific age range requirement, if a child in that age group is enrolled but not present during the observation, score any indicators that can be scored based on observed evidence, such as room arrangement and furnishings.
-Score any that have access requirements as NA, if the indicator only asks about the age group that is not present.
-If the indicator asks about other age groups and children in those age groups are present, score based on the groups that are present.
+When scoring indicators with a specific age range requirement, if a child in that age group is enrolled but not present during the observation, score any indicators that can be scored based on observed evidence, such as room arrangement, space, materials, and furnishings.
+It is still required that the space, furniture, materials, toys, or equipment for specific activities be set up and accessible for when they do attend.
+When considering access related indicators with time requirements, base the score on whether the required materials are accessible for all age groups enrolled, and consider the stated time requirements only for the children who are present.
+The only indicators that can be scored NA are those that are solely based on interaction, if the indicator only asks about the age group that is not present.